SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 - For access early in the boot process before `emberInit()` or `sl_token_init()` is called.

 Also let us use an example to explain the usage of these dedicated APIs for accessing manufacturing tokens.
-As mentioned in the section [You need to do](https://github.com/SiliconLabs/IoT-Developer-Boot-Camp/wiki/Zigbee-Hands-on-Non-volatile-Data-Storage#12-purpose) at the beginning of this documentation, manufacturer will program the manufacturing string token during the production with programming tool, and we can use the on-chip code snippet below to retrieve the string data from the manufacturing token.
+As mentioned in the section [You need to do](https://github.com/SiliconLabs/IoT-Developer-Boot-Camp/wiki/Zigbee-Hands-on-Non-volatile-Data-Storage#12-purpose) at the beginning of this documentation, the manufacturer will program the manufacturing string token during production with a programming tool, and we can use the on-chip code snippet below to retrieve the string data from the manufacturing token.

 ```
 tokTypeMfgString mfgString;